blinkdog/sansa/README.md

       "b": "»4cdc768b-1164-40d6-b2f4-4b319bc289d2"
     }

-## Usage
+## Component API

-This is how you serialize an object graph to Sansa:
+sansa provides two components in its main module:

     var sansa = require('sansa');
-    sansa.save(myObject);

-This is how you deserialize an object graph from Sansa:

-    var sansa = require('sansa');
+    var Arya = sansa.Arya;
-    var myObject = sansa.load('a8af7511-5dc4-40fb-bffa-a9e3b5d70a2a');
+    var AryaMemory = sansa.AryaMemory;

-The next question you might have: Where does all the JSON data go to/come from?

-### Input/Output Registration
+### AryaMemory

-Connecting Sansa to a JSON store is simple.
-Register the functions that will provide or consume JSON with Sansa and they will be used during object graph de/serialization.

-#### JSON Input

-The function to provide JSON to Sansa should take the following form:

-    function jsonSource(uuid)
-    {
-        // return a String containing a block of valid JSON }

-Sansa will provide the UUID of the object it wishes to deserialize, and your function should return the appropriate JSON.
-In practice, it would be used like this:

-    var sansa = require('sansa');
-    sansa.registerInput(jsonSource);
-    var myObject = sansa.load('a8af7511-5dc4-40fb-bffa-a9e3b5d70a2a');

-#### JSON Output

-The function to consume JSON from Sansa should take the following form:

-    function jsonSink(uuid, json, serializedObj, originalObj)
-    {
-        // the String content of json should be stored under key uuid }

-Sansa will provide the UUID of the object and the JSON to be stored under that key.
-In practice, it would be used like this:
+`AryaMemory` is an in-memory JSON store.
+Its functions can be provided directly to Arya for object graph de/serialization.

+An `AryaMemory` is constructed like any other object in JavaScript:

-    var sansa = require('sansa');
+    var mem = new AryaMemory();
-    sansa.registerOutput(jsonSink);
-    sansa.save(myObject);

-Sansa also provides the serialized object (the object upon which JSON.stringify was called to generate the JSON) and the original object to be serialized.
-In practice, you need not worry about the last two parameters, they are for advanced customization purposes only.

-#### Multiple Registration
+#### AryaMemory.input(uuid, callback)

-You can register as many input and output functions as you want.
-In the input case, Sansa will query them in the order provided until one of them returns a valid block of JSON.
-In the output case, Sansa will call all of them every time an object is serialized.

-To see Sansa in action, you might register the following output function:

-    var sansa = require('sansa');
+Obtain the JSON for the provided object's UUID.

+* `uuid` String: The UUID of the object for which to obtain JSON
+* `callback` Function: function callback(err, json)
+    * `err` Error: An error, if any (AryaMemory never passes an Error)
+    * `json` String: The JSON of the requested object

-    sansa.registerOutput(function(uuid, json) {
+    mem.input('a94beae2-881e-4e26-9fb4-de4f0f478abf', function(err, json) {
-        console.log(uuid, json);
+      if(err != null) {
+        // handle error
+      }
+      // do something with json
     });

-## Advanced Usage

-In most cases, the basic functionality of Sansa will suffice.
-Object graphs can be serialized to JSON and deserialized from JSON sources.
-However, there are a few use-cases where more finesse may be required.
+#### AryaMemory.output(uuid, json, callback)
+Store the JSON of an object under the provided UUID.

+* `uuid` String: The UUID of the object to put in the JSON store
+* `json` String: The JSON of the object to put in the JSON store
+* `callback` Function: function callback(err)
+    * `err` Error: An error, if any (AryaMemory never passes an Error)

+    mem.output('a94beae2-881e-4e26-9fb4-de4f0f478abf', '{}', function(err) {
+      if(err != null) {
+        // handle error
+      }
+    });

-### Typed Objects
+### Arya

-Most objects handled by Sansa will probably be of type 'Object'.
-When this is the case, Sansa will omit the type.
-The implicit assumption is that an object is of type 'Object'.

-There are some objects that are created by constructors.
-These objects have a type other than 'Object'.
-Sansa will serialize the name of the type along with the object.

-When deserializing, Sansa will attempt to look up the name of the constructor, in order to call it.
-If you serialize objects that require constructors, you MUST register the constructor with Sansa before you attempt to deserialize from the JSON.
+`Arya` is the object responsible for serialization and deserialization of object graphs.

+An `Arya` is constructed like any other object in JavaScript:

+    var arya = new Arya();

+#### Arya.load(uuid, src, callback)
+Load an object graph from a JSON store.
+Caller provides the UUID of the object to be returned (`uuid`), a callback to the JSON store (`src`), and the callback to be provided with the object after deserialization (`callback`).

+* `uuid` String: The UUID of the object to load
+* `src` Function: function src(uuid, callback)
+    * `uuid` String: The UUID of the object to be loaded from the JSON store
+    * `callback` Function: function callback(err, json)
+        * `err` Error: An error, if any occur while reading from the store
+        * `json` String: The JSON of the requested object
+* `callback` Function: function callback(err, obj)
+    * `err` Error: An error, if any are encountered while loading
+    * `obj` Object: The object and connected object graph, loaded from JSON

+    arya.load('a94beae2-881e-4e26-9fb4-de4f0f478abf', mem.input, function(err, obj) {
+      if(err != null) {
+        // handle error
+      }
+      // do something with obj (an object with attached object graph) });

+#### Arya.register(name, constr, proxy)
+Register a constructor or constructor proxy with Arya.

+* `name` String: the name of the constructor
+* `constr` Function: the constructor, or a constructor proxy function
+* `proxy` Boolean: true, iff the function provided is a constructor proxy

+When serializing an object graph from JavaScript objects into JSON, sansa will record the type of an object with a named constructor.
+When deserializing the object graph back from the JSON, sansa will need a reference to the constructor in order to re-create the object.

+If there are no special conditions, and a simple no-argument call to new will suffice, then you can just pass the constructor itself to Arya. sansa will handle the call to `new` internally:

+    var ComplexNumber = function ComplexNumber(real, imag) {
+        // do something with the real and imag values here };

+    arya.register("ComplexNumber", ComplexNumber);

+If there are special conditions for calling the constructor, you may instead pass a constructor proxy to Arya. sansa ***WILL NOT*** call `new` for you in this case.
+Your proxy function must do that.
+You pass `true` as the third argument, in order to indicate that the function provided is a proxy.

-    var Point = function Point(x,y) { this.x=x; this.y=y; }
+    var ComplexNumber = function ComplexNumber(real, imag) {
+        // do something with the real and imag values here };

-    var sansa = require('sansa');
+    var complexProxy = function complexProxy() {
-    sansa.registerConstructor("Point", Point);
-    var myPoint = sansa.load('37dfb8b9-8c57-4519-880f-226e73a123d9');
+        var num = new ComplexNumber(1, 0);

-#### Constructor Proxies

-Some constructors need to be called with parameters.
-In the case of Point above, the "x" and "y" fields can be easily deserialized after construction.
-Other constructors are more complex.

-In this case, it is possible to register a constructor proxy function.
+        return num;
+    };

+    arya.register("ComplexNumber", complexProxy, true);

-The constructor proxy function takes the form:
+The constructor proxy function is provided with four arguments:

     function constructorProxy(dObj, json, uuid, context)

-    {
-        // dObj = the raw result of JSON.parse
+* `dObj` Object: the raw result of JSON.parse
-        // json = the JSON for this object
+* `json` String: the JSON for this object
+* `uuid` String: the UUID of the object
+* `context` Object: sansa's own context object

+sansa's context object contains references to the incomplete object graph that is currently under construction.
+It represents everything sansa knows about the object graph at the time of the call to the constructor proxy.

+All of this is really advanced usage.
+Most of the time, you can simply ignore the parameters to the constructor proxy function.

+#### Arya.save(obj, sink, next)
+Serialize an object graph to JSON

+* `obj` Object: object in graph to be stored
+* `sink` Function: function sink(uuid, json, callback)
+    * `uuid` String: The UUID of the object to put in the JSON store
+    * `json` String: The JSON of the object to put in the JSON store
+    * `callback` Function: function callback(err)
+        * `err` Error: An error, if any occurs while writing to the store
+* `next` Function: function next(uuid, json, callback)
+    * `err` Error: An error, if any occurs while serializing the object graph
-        // uuid = the uuid of the object
+    * `uuid` String: the UUID of the object as stored in the JSON store
-        // context = Sansa's own context (for very advanced use only)

-        return new Point(0,0)
+    arya.save({ name: "Bob" }, mem.output, function(err, uuid) {
+      if(err != null) {
+        // handle error
       }

-The function is provided with all the information that Sansa has about the object at the time.
-It is expected to return a properly constructed object to Sansa.
-You register the constructor proxy function as follows:

-    var sansa = require('sansa');
-    sansa.registerConstructorProxy("Point", constructorProxy);
-    var myPoint = sansa.load('37dfb8b9-8c57-4519-880f-226e73a123d9');

-If you register a constructor, Sansa will call "new" for you.
-If you register a proxy, the proxy is responsible for calling "new".

-### Clearing State

-If you want to reset Sansa's state, you can do so with the following:

-    var sansa = require('sansa');
-    sansa.clear();

-This will remove all registered input sources, output sinks, and constructors.

-## JSON Stores

-Connecting Sansa to JSON stores is described above and pretty simple.
-My goal for the future is to create more packages (sansa-mongo, sansa-mysql, sansa-pgsql, etc.) that enable plug-and-play connections to JSON stores.

-### sansa-fs (File System)

-Because the File System ('fs') is built into Node.js, I thought it would be handy to include sansa-fs as an example JSON store.
-It needs no extra dependencies, and demonstrates how a JSON store might be used.

-    var sansa = require('sansa');
-    sansa.registerInput(sansa.connect.fs.input('/path/to/my/json/directory'));
-    sansa.registerOutput(sansa.connect.fs.output('/path/to/my/json/directory'));
-    var myObject = sansa.load('817e3b31-3cf7-47eb-ba96-c3fc90caf868');
+      // do something with the uuid (the uuid of the provided object) });

 ## Limitations
-Generally, if you make use of fields or values that begin with the character '»' you might run into trouble unless you modify Sansa.
+If you make use of fields or values that begin with the character '»' you might run into trouble unless you modify sansa.

 ### Reserved field: uuid

-Sansa tags every object with the field 'uuid'.
-If you are using that field to store an actual v4 uuid in String form, that is no problem.
-Sansa can reuse your own identifiers.
-If you need that field for something else, you'll need to modify Sansa so that it can work with your objects.
+sansa tags every object in the graph with the field 'uuid'.
+If you are using that field to store an actual v4 UUID in String form, that is no problem. sansa can reuse your own identifiers.
+If you need that field for something other than a v4 UUID in String form, you'll need to modify sansa so that it can work with your objects.

 ### Reserved field: »type

-Sansa makes use of the character '»' to create special tags in the JSON.
+sansa makes use of the character '»' to create special tags in the JSON.
 There is one special key:

     /^»type$/       Used to store the name of an object's constructor

 ### Reserved value: /^»[0-9]+$/

-Sansa interprets the regular expression /^»[0-9]+$/ to be a Date object stored in the format of milliseconds after the unix epoch.
+sansa interprets the regular expression `/^»[0-9]+$/` to be a `Date` object stored in the format of milliseconds after the unix epoch.

 ### Reserved value: /^»[0-9a-f]{8}-[0-9a-f]{4}-4[0-9a-f]{3}-[89ab][0-9a-f]{3}-[0-9a-f]{12}$/

-Sansa interprets the regular expression /^»[0-9a-f]{8}-[0-9a-f]{4}-4[0-9a-f]{3}-[89ab][0-9a-f]{3}-[0-9a-f]{12}$/ to be a reference to another object.
+sansa interprets the regular expression `/^»[0-9a-f]{8}-[0-9a-f]{4}-4[0-9a-f]{3}-[89ab][0-9a-f]{3}-[0-9a-f]{12}$/` to be a reference to another object.

 ### Identical constructor names

-Sansa has no special way of telling identically named (but differently scoped) constructors apart.
-If you have two packages which both define a Point class with different constructors, you may need to modify Sansa in order to serialize and deserialize object graphs correctly.
+sansa has no special way of telling identically named (but differently scoped) constructors apart.
+For example, if you have two packages which both define a `Point` class, each with different constructors, you may need to modify sansa in order to serialize and deserialize your object graphs correctly.

 ### Circular arrays

-Object graphs with circular references aren't a problem for Sansa.
-However, circular array references are difficult to serialize to JSON without some ugly hacks to properly restore them.
+Object graphs with circular ***object*** references aren't a problem for sansa.
+However, circular ***array*** references are difficult to serialize to JSON without some ugly hacks to properly restore them.

     var arrayA = [1, 2, 3];
     var arrayB = [4, 5, 6];
     arrayA[3] = arrayB;
     arrayB[3] = arrayA;
+    var Arya = require('sansa').Arya;
-    var sansa = require('sansa');
+    var arya = new Arya();
-    sansa.save(arrayA);
+    arya.save(arrayA, mem.output, function(err, uuid) {
+        // there will be an error passed here!
+    });

 Attempting to serialize this will result in an error.
 However the following would be just fine: